Asynchronous Communication in Microservices: Events and Patterns

 The orchestrator sends commands to each service and receives responses.
 Based on those responses, it decides the next step.
 If something fails, it triggers compensating transactions to undo previous steps.

-For a detailed exploration of orchestration, see Service Orchestration.
+For more on orchestration, see Service Orchestration.

 Which to Choose